‘Midfield is Alexander-Arnold’s natural position’ – Heskey sees role change for Liverpool right-back | Goal.com

 Alexander-Arnold has offered no indication that he is looking for a role change any time soon, and has said he aims to become the Premier League’s best right-back of all time.

-Many are, however, backing the full-back who has contributed 30 assists to the Liverpool cause over the course of the last 12 seasons to take on a more prominent playmaking post.
+Many are, however, backing the full-back who has contributed 24 Premier League assists to the Liverpool cause over the course of the last two seasons to take on a more prominent playmaking post.

 Former Reds striker Heskey told Sky Sports of the Anfield academy graduate: "If you were to ask him, he would be more than happy to play in midfield because that is, I would say, his natural position.